nyakaz73/reactive_store/README.md

 In the example above all descendants of the MyHonePage will be monitored for changes in their states.

 The **UpdateUI** is the Consumer Widget for those who are familier with the [provider]() package.
 The widget is used to update the UI of our application whenever there is a change in state in our application tree.
-The [UpdateUI]() widget take a builder as its attribute.
-The Function builder take three argumement as follows:
+The [UpdateUI]() widget takes a builder function.
+The Builder function has three arguments :

 ```dart
 new UpdateUI(
   builder: (BuildContext, StoreModel, Widget)=>child
 )

 ```
-The BuildContext is the current context of you widget, StoreModel is the name of the store(you can give any any) and the Widget is the child.
+The BuildContext is the current context of your widget, StoreModel is the name of the store(you can give it any name) and the Widget is the child.
 See example below:

 ```dart
 new Padding(